 Reliable Soil Steam Sterilisation Procedures

 Regardless of soil sterilisation method, every lab will need to develop its own soil sterilisation protocol (if not several, for the various substrates they are using).
 Each of these will need to be validated carefully, using a quality biological indicator (e.g., Self-Contained Biological Indicators (SCBI), Mini Self-Contained Biological Indicators (MSCBI), or self-contained spore ampoules).
-For soil sterilisation validation, most labs seem to prefer spore ampoules.
+For soil sterilisation validation, most labs prefer spore ampoules.

-Here’s a good starting point to establish your steam autoclave-based soil sterilisation process:
+In order to establish your steam autoclave-based soil sterilisation process:

 - Prepare several identical metal trays of soil, layering 2-4 inches of soil evenly in the tray